ovace/art/websites.md

 ### tvtropes

-I fall on it every now and then, and am amazed by it's quality:
+I fall on it every now and then, and am amazed by it's quality / wittiness:

 <http://tvtropes.org/pmwiki/pmwiki.php/Main/SlidingScaleOfIdealismVersusCynicism>